2570KhanhHuyen/2570KhanhHuyen/README.md

 🧪 Skilled in writing **Test Cases**, performing **Automation Testing**, and modeling **business workflows** using tools like **Draw.io**, **Camunda**, and **Figma**
 🧠 Able to use **SQL** for data querying and have hands-on experience with **Python**, **C#**, **JavaScript**
 📊 Worked on projects related to **system design**, **data analysis**, **data mining**, and **data visualization** using **Power BI**, **Weka**, **Orange**, and **VS Code**
-🚀 Actively looking for an **Internship opportunity** in Business Analysis to grow professionally and contribute effectively to real-world projects
+🚀 Actively looking for an **Internship opportunity** in Business Analyst to grow professionally and contribute effectively to real-world projects

 ---